Skip to main content

 Total amount of tax debt by product as at the end of each quarter

-Total amount of quarterly tax debt by product up to March 2024
+Graph showing quarterly total amount of tax debt by product type up to June 2024

 Notes: